In 5-4 Decision, Supreme Court Dismisses California Church's Appeal to End Restrictions on Religious Services

 To some, that limit is way too restrictive in a state that's home to many mega-churches with congregations numbering in the thousands, even tens of thousands.
 And they say that it's a limit only on religious gatherings.

+But standing with the majority in the 5-4 decision, Chief Justice John Roberts argued, "Similar or more severe restrictions apply to comparable secular gatherings, including lectures, concerts, movie showings, spectator sports, and theatrical performances, where large groups of people gather in close proximity for extended periods of time.
+And the Order exempts or treats more leniently only dissimilar activities, such as operating grocery stores, banks, and laundromats, in which people neither congregate in large groups nor remain in close proximity for extended periods.

-Justice Brett Kavanaugh wrote that the limitation "discriminates against places of worship and in favor of comparable secular businesses.
+Disagreeing with Roberts that houses of worship are definitely different than grocery stores, banks, and laundromats. dissenter Justice Brett Kavanaugh did lump all those together.
+Kavanaugh wrote that the limitation "discriminates against places of worship and in favor of comparable secular businesses.
 Such discrimination violates the First Amendment."

-On Friday, May 22nd, President Trump declared houses of worship are "essential" and demanded governors let worshippers return to in-person services "right now," as Trump put it.
+In reacting to some states forbidding religious services or limiting them in some cases to a maximum of 10 attendees, President Trump on May 22nd declared houses of worship are "essential" and demanded governors let worshippers return to in-person services "right now," as Trump put it.

 He also stated, "The people are demanding to go to church and synagogue, go to their mosque.
 Millions of Americans embrace worship as an essential part of life."

-"This cap on church attendees that is not enforced against any other human activities or gatherings in San Diego or throughout California is odious and abhorrent, devoid of the slightest justification as applied only to religious practice," said Tom Brejcha, chief counsel for the Thomas More Society and one of the church's attorneys.
+"This cap on church attendees that is not enforced against any other human activities or gatherings in San Diego or throughout California is odious and abhorrent, devoid of the slightest justification as applied only to religious practice," said Tom Brejcha, chief counsel for the Thomas More Society and one of the South Bay United Pentecostal Church's attorneys.

-He added, "This bias against people of faith betrays the falsity of proclamations that 'churches are now open,' as government officials seem to deem religious congregants and their shepherds alone as unworthy of trust while opening up manufacturing and retail stores without any comparable caps on attendance.
-Intervention by the United States Supreme Court to weigh in on this critical matter is vitally needed, now more than ever, if the First Amendment retains any vitality."
+He added, "This bias against people of faith betrays the falsity of proclamations that 'churches are now open,' as government officials seem to deem religious congregants and their shepherds alone as unworthy of trust while opening up manufacturing and retail stores without any comparable caps on attendance."

-Chief Justice John Roberts wrote, "Although California's guidelines place restrictions on places of worship, those restrictions appear consistent with the free exercise clause of the First Amendment."
-He added that similar limitations apply to sports events, lectures, concerts, and movie theatres "where large groups of people gather in close proximity for extended periods of time."

-The Supreme Court noted in its order that the church could file "a new motion for appropriate relief if circumstances warrant."
+Dr. Russell Moore, the president of the convention's Ethics and Religious Liberty Commission, commented on Saturday about the US Supreme Court's decision to deny South Bay United Pentecostal Church's request.

+"I wish the Supreme Court had acted to bring more constitutional clarity to this pressing question," Moore said.
+"There is no dispute that the government has a compelling interest in restricting assemblies during times of pandemic, but several states, including Minnesota, California, and Nevada, have pursued policies that are inconsistent, incoherent, and not neutral toward religious gatherings as opposed to non-religious gatherings.